ThatXliner/fall-syntax/README.md

 ### Monochromatic red!

-Yeah, um, there's not going to be space for contrast. *Fall Syntax* uses contrast to help with visual grepping for definitions.
+Yeah, um, there's not going to be space for contrast. *Fall Syntax* uses contrast to help with visual grepping for definitions :anchor:.

 ### Get a reddy palette and edit that